 The College offers challenge examinations for some of the courses described in this catalog.
 If an applicant or student feels he/she has knowledge about a particular subject area and wishes to take an examination to demonstrate that knowledge, he/she may, with the approval of faculty, take a comprehensive examination.
 If a student's performance is sufficient to merit the awarding of credit, a grade of "P" (generally equivalent to a "C" or above) will be recorded on the student's academic record.
 There is a \$20.00 fee associated with each challenge exam regardless of the outcome of the exam.
-A course may not be challenged which is a prerequisite to a second course that has been completed.
+A challenge exam for a course must be completed before the student begins attending the course being challenged.
 A course that has been failed or previously audited may not be challenged.